Tuesday, June 30, 2020

 STAGE 2: THE OUTPOURING OF EMOTIONS

+The immediate reaction by David's team to the devastation was an outpouring of grief and emotion.
+The men wept until they had no strength left (1 Samuel 30:4).
+They were faced with an existential apocalypse.
 Weeping is a healthy response to devastation and pain.
-I know that in most African communities, men are taught never to weep!
+In most African cultures, men are taught never to weep!
+They are required to demonstrate courage even in circumstances that human frailty could not withstand the agony of loss and despair.
 However, God gave us tears for this natural purpose and weep we should for ourselves and for those we love.

 STAGE 3: THE BLAME GAME